Rexe0/BetterSurvival/README.md

 - Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h), Metal Detector (Detects any ores a few blocks under you when held), a Fish Codex (see Fishing section)
 - Wandering Traders will now always sell either Cannabis, Coca Leaves or Yeast
 - Wandering Traders are now guaranteed to spawn every 10 in game days after the first Spring
+- Breeding Villagers now has a 5% chance to yield a Nitwit Villager
+- Nitwit Villagers can now make requests for Drugs & Alcohol and will buy them in exchange for emeralds (These requests reset at the start of every day)
+- Occasionally, Travelling Nitwits will spawn near the player at the start of the day and make requests and leave once the day has finished

 **Minecarts:**
 - Minecarts can now be linked together using by Sneak + Right Clicking on them with chains.
 The first minecart clicked will pull the second one that was clicked.